This is the data protection policy of PGA Catalunya Golf and Wellness, which comprises the following companies:

 Information about our services.

-For so long as customers maintain the business relationship, PGA Catalunya Resort uses their contact details to provide information pertaining to this relationship.
-This information may circumstantially include references to our services, whether of a general nature or referring more specifically to the customer's features and needs.
+For so long as customers maintain the business relationship, PGA Catalunya Golf and Wellness uses their contact details to provide information pertaining to this relationship.
+This information may circumstantially include references to our services, whether of a general nature or referring more specifically to the customer’s features and needs.

 Other information about the services.